 Represents a check-list combo box that filters resources in the attached scheduler.

 The control used to display hierarchically ordered resources for the SchedulerControl.

 Allows you to create a Ribbon toolbar with commands grouped into categories, pages and page groups.
-See Ribbon.

 The end-user Report Designer that is based on the Ribbon UI.